#Footwear#Circular economy

 We didn’t think that leaving such a product in the open seemed a very consistent approach because no doubt it wouldn’t have been recycled.
 So we placed a QR code and a website link inside the shoe box.
 Customers can thereby register themselves on our website.
 If customers do this, they receive a message 9 months later, reminding them that their product can be recycled and that if it’s worn out, they can download a free return voucher and return it via our after-sales service.

 For the moment we’ve limited this product’s sale and distribution to three platforms in Europe, the US and Canada, and one in China.
 Each product to be recycled is returned to the continent’s original platform, where it’s cleaned and disassembled.
 In Europe, TPU is recycled in our factories in Romania, which manufactures mountain shoes.
-We work with European partners for polyester recycling.
+We work with European partners to have an efficient recycling branch for polyester.

 How is the product viewed by customers?